Warrenton, Virginia: 19th century and the American Civil War

 The Town of Warrenton was incorporated on January 5, 1810, and named for General Joseph Warren, a Revolutionary War hero.
 Richard Henry Lee donated the land for the county seat.
 John S. Horner, Secretary of Wisconsin Territory and Acting Governor of Michigan Territory, was born in Warrenton.
 John Marshall, the fourth Chief Justice of the U.S. Supreme Court, was from Germantown, modern-day Midland, 10 mi south of Warrenton.

 Warrenton was connected to the Orange and Alexandria Railroad in 1853 via a branch line.
 Warrenton's connection to the line had previously been proposed, but construction hasn't begun until 1852.
 Given the rail line's strategic usage during the American Civil War, the Warrenton Branch was a target for attack twice.
 Because of this, the railroad was left largely abandoned and unusable by 1863.
 Southern Railway resumed passenger service to the town from 1909 to 1944 with commercial service continuing through the 1980s.
 Norfolk Southern ended service entirely in 1989 with the removal of tracks.

 August 1862 stereograph of the railroad depot in the Town of Warrenton taken by Timothy H. O'Sullivan.

 July 14, 1862, Illustration of the Town of Warrenton by Edwin Forbes.

 Confederate Colonel John S. Mosby made raids in the town during the American Civil War and later made his home and practiced law in Warrenton.
 The Warren Green Hotel building hosted many famous people, including the Marquis de Lafayette, James Monroe, Andrew Jackson, Henry Clay, President Theodore Roosevelt, and divorcée Wallis Simpson.
 Union General George B. McClellan bade farewell to his officers November 11, 1862, from the steps of the hotel.
 It now hosts some offices of the Fauquier County government.
+In March 2026 the Town of Warrenton received an offer from hotel developers Kevin and Remington Ash to purchase the building to renovate and re-open as a hotel and club.

 August 5, 1863, Illustration of a slave cabin near the Town of Warrenton by Edwin Forbes.

 Arthur Jordan, a black American man, was lynched by a mob of approximately 60–75 men in white hoods in the early hours of January 19, 1880.
 Jordan had been accused of miscegenation and bigamy for eloping with Elvira (Lucille) Corder, the daughter of his white employer, Nathan Corder, a landowner and farmer in the upper part of the county along the Rappahannock River.
 A group of local men hunted the pair down near Williamsport, Maryland, captured Mr. Jordan and returned him to Fauquier, whereupon he was delivered to the town jail.
 Later that night, the masked lynch mob gained access to the jail and dragged Jordan to the nearby town cemetery, where he was hanged from a small locust tree.
 Ms. Corder remained in Maryland, estranged from her family, until her death a few years later.
 News of the lynching was reported in papers across the nation.
 Even some foreign newspapers, such as Australia's Sydney Morning Herald, reprinted accounts of the event.